 So yeah, we did it again.

-Fast forwarding to 2010 while flying on Allegiant Airlines from Las Vegas to Eugene Oregon, I was going through some things, man… All I remember was hell on earth, but heaven in the skies.
+Fast forwarding to 2010 while flying on Allegiant Airlines from Las Vegas to Eugene Oregon, I was going through some things, man… All I recall was hell on earth, but heaven in the skies.
 Whatever I was going through on the ground was irrelevant above 30,000 feet.

-Post wheels down I hated life again.
+After wheels down I hated life again.
 Yearning an M5, or some type of high torque Euro-sport beast, all I wanted to do was cruise I-5 back home.
 Although I was a fiend for the speeding moments in trance, back then I couldn’t afford a BMW, hell, I barely could afford that plane ticket…

 But what else was financial aid for?